 If your child seems resistant to the idea of trying something new and unfamiliar, there are a variety of strategies teachers employ to entice the child to try the activity, especially when your child seems ready or likely to enjoy and benefit from the activity.
 For instance, the teacher might invite your child to watch one of her peers doing the new activity or let her see doing a teacher engaged with the activity and obviously finding it enjoyable!

 Montessori teachers want the children to develop their ability to be autonomous, independent and to make choices for themselves.
 Therefore they do not insist that the child do something they are not inclined to do right now.
-If your child does not seem keen on trying a new activity, the teacher would leave it for another time or day.
+If your child does not seem keen on trying a new activity, the teacher will leave it for another time or day.
 Children like to return to activities that might seem too easy to adults.
-Your child may sometimes be in need of some downtime and want to spend a while doing something which is simple and soothing.
+Your child may sometimes need some downtime and want to spend a while doing something simple and soothing.

-Montessori teachers do not give up; they will continue to present, and present, and present new activities to your child, to entice her to try new experiences and encounter new knowledge.
-Montessori teachers have faith that when the time is right that your child will be ready and eager to engage with new learning.
+Montessori teachers do not give up; they will continue to present, present, and present new activities to your child to entice her to try new experiences and encounter new knowledge.
+Montessori teachers believe that when the time is right, your child will be ready and eager to engage with new learning.

 Author: the teaching team at Mana Montessori, Whitby, Wellington, New Zealand